 El Suculent

-El Suculent is the consolidated project of chef Toni Romero: pure Catalan cuisine linked to the land.
-Few places cook game and meats like here.
-That’s why here you can enjoy a roast duck croquette that defies traditional expectations in the heart of Rambla del Raval.
+El Suculent is chef Toni Romero’s established project: pure Catalan cuisine linked to the land.
+Few places cook game and meat like they do here.
+That’s why you can enjoy a roast duck croquette that defies traditional expectations right in the heart of Rambla del Raval.

 Casa Gaig

 Casa Gaig is synonymous with traditional Catalan cuisine.
-Restaurant and THE take-away food house in the upper area.
-In both you will find their roast chicken croquettes, a concentrate of tradition.
+It is both a restaurant and THE takeaway in the upper part of the city.
+In both, you will find their roast chicken croquettes, a distillation of tradition.

 📍 Carrer de la Nau Santa Maria, 5-7, 08017 Barcelona